-Jim Rodford, of Argent, Kinks, Zombies Fame, Dies
+Remembering Jim Rodford, of Argent, Kinks, and Zombies Fame

 Argent (l. to r.): Bob Henrit, Russ Ballard, Jim Rodford, Rod Argent

-Bassist Jim Rodford, who kept the bottom end solid and melodic in Argent, The Kinks and The Zombies, died today (Jan.
-20).
-His death was confirmed by the Zombies’ U.S. publicist.
-He was 76.
-No officially cause of death has been reported, although he reportedly died after falling down stairs.
+Bassist Jim Rodford, who kept the bottom end solid and melodic in Argent, The Kinks and The Zombies, died January 20, 2018, after falling down stairs.

-He performed most recently with the Zombies during their performances on this month’s Moody Blues cruise, which sailed from Jan.
+Shortly before his death, he performed with the Zombies during their performances on the Moody Blues’ annual fan cruise, which sailed from Jan.
 2-7.

 Watch Rodford perform “(Wish I Could Fly Like) Superman” with the Kinks

-When Argent and singer Colin Blunstone decided to reconvene the Zombies, Rodford was the natural choice to for bass duties, and brought along his son Steve to play drums.
+When Argent and singer Blunstone decided to reconvene the Zombies, Rodford brought along his son Steve to play drums.
 He also worked with the Animals II with original Animals members Hilton Valentine and John Steel as well as the Kast-Off Kinks with Kinks players Mick Avory, John Gosling and Ian Gibbons.

 Rodford was born on July 7, 1941, in St. Albans, Herfordshire, England.